aichemydev/quikly_docs/docs/Pm assist/miniext.md

-Don’t forget to give us feedback when you have your first test.
+Don’t forget to give us feedback when you have your first session/test.
 We really appreciate your input so that we can make it even more awesome!

 ## What's Next?